kishankumar8/ALL-ABOUT-ME/README.md

 👋 Hi, I'm
-🎓 I’m currently pursuing a Bachelor of Technolo
+🎓 I’m currently pursuing a Bachelor of Technol
 # What i learn today

 -> learn python and basics.